Vickylove5223/RecordLane/README.md

 - **Optimized Loading**: Lazy loading and intelligent caching
 - **Cross-browser Support**: Works on all modern browsers
 - **Responsive Design**: Perfect on desktop, tablet, and mobile

-## Getting Started

-Once you have RecordLane running (see "How to Run" section above):

-1. **Connect YouTube**: Authorize RecordLane to access your YouTube account
-2. **Choose Recording Mode**: Select screen, camera, or both
-3. **Start Recording**: Click the floating record button
-4. **Review & Share**: Edit your recording and get an instant share link

 ## Privacy & Security